This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 At the end of last summer, I found myself torn.
 I had a week booked on the Greek Island of Corfu with my best friends from school, which clashed with a work opportunity to sail around the Portuguese Azores islands on a private yacht charter – while the latter was a dream trip for me, time with my friends was always going to be the winner.
 Happily, we spent the week drinking Ouzo, visiting picturesque beaches, munching on Feta and laughing constantly.
 In summary, it was a dream trip of its own!

-But, it got me thinking, how awesome would it be to go island hopping with my best friends and explore more of the country?
-One of my friends is an ex croupier on a cruise sheep, my other a chief steward on a luxury yacht, so although it seemed we had some of the skills needed to embark on such an adventure, my research on Click and Boat quickly taught me that if you didn’t want to learn to sail but still wanted to charter your own yacht, there were many options with a skipper included.
-The bonus as well was the prices weren’t quite as heart-wrenching as you would expect.
+But it got me thinking; How awesome would it be to go island hopping around some of the best islands to visit with my best friends and explore more of the country?
+One of my friends is an ex-croupier on a cruise sheep, and my other is a chief steward on a luxury yacht, so although it seemed we had some of the skills needed to embark on such an adventure, my research on Click and Boat quickly taught me that if you didn’t want to learn to sail but still wanted to charter your own yacht, there were many options with a skipper included.
+The bonus as well as the prices weren’t quite as heart-wrenching as you would expect.

-Why a private yacht charter appeals to me?
+Why does a private yacht charter appeal to me?

 Being on the water is my favourite thing, the ocean is my happy place – and living on the beaches of Portugal, whenever I go away for a while I started to get sad and miss it, so even if big ship cruising is out, my heart was still set on setting sail – something I had tried my hand at in Antigua and really enjoyed, even if I was slow on the uptake!